rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Teacher Pathway.md

 New Abilities:

 - **Living Text**.
 Text will change to languages that can be understood by a **Inscriber** and arrange themselves to be as clear as possible.
-	- They can change them to do the opposite but the messag
+	- They can change them to do the opposite but the information itself has to stay the same

+Strengthened Abilities:
+- **Orating** will now make the people listening not want to look away

 ## Sequence 4: [[Tulpa]]